CaishenNefri/Tanks2D/README.md

 How to compile
 --------------

-At this moment, the project is compileable only with Visual Studio 2013.
+At this moment, the project is compileable with Visual Studio 2015.
 All necessary dependencies are included to repository and there shouldn't be any problem.
 In the other way - contact with me and I'll try to help you.
-With Visual Studio 2015 it could be a problem, because all libs are now outdated.
-Probably upgrade of SFML libs could help, but I haven't test it.
+Latest version is compiled using SFML 2.3.2 (32bit) - libraries also included.

 How to run
 ------------
-The easies way to run my game - just get "PlayableZip", unpack it and enjoy :)
+The easies way to run my game - just get "PlayableRar", unpack it and enjoy :)
+However same files could be found in "Release" folder (Tanks2D/TanksSolution/Release/).

 Licensing
 ---------